Germany: Suspect in politician’s slaying says he acted alone

 Luebcke was known for supporting the welcoming refugee policy that Merkel adopted during an immigration influx in 2015, when hundreds of thousands of people fleeing war and persecution sought shelter in Germany.

 The suspect was known to police as a far-right extremist with convictions for violent crimes dating from the late 1980s to 2009, German media have reported.
 They include a 1993 pipe bomb attack on a refugee shelter in Hesse state, where Kassel is located.

-Yet the head of Germany’s domestic intelligence service has said that he hadn’t been on the agency’s radar for the past decade.
+However, the head of Germany’s domestic intelligence service has said that he hadn’t been on the agency’s radar for the past decade.

 The slaying has evoked memories of the National Socialist Underground, a neo-Nazi group that killed 10 people in Germany - mostly immigrants - between 2000 and 2007.
 Authorities only connected the killings to far-right activity in 2011, when two of the group’s three core members died after a botched bank robbery.